emceeashish/RL-Traffic-Signal-Control/README.md

 | `w_starve` | 0.01 | Prevents any single lane from being completely ignored |
 | `w_emergency` | **10.0** | Huge bonus when an emergency vehicle is near the intersection |

-The emergency weight (10.0) is intentionally massive — it teaches the agent that clearing the path for an ambulance is 10x more important than anything else happening at that intersection.
+The emergency weight (10.0) is intentionally massive, it teaches the agent that clearing the path for an ambulance is 10x more important than anything else happening at that intersection.

 Implemented in [`sumo_rl/custom/project_reward.py`](sumo_rl/custom/project_reward.py).